-A Resolution approving the FY 2022 MTW Annual Plan and the MTW Plan Certification of Compliance was adopted by the PHA Board of Commissioners at the December 2020 meeting following the public review process and public hearing.
-As previously noted, PHA submitted an FY 2021 MTW Annual Plan Amendment to HUD that was also approved by the PHA Board at the December 2020 meeting.
-The FY 2021 Plan Amendment proposed a new Emergency Waiver activity; however, based on discussions with HUD, PHA subsequently withdrew the FY 2021 Plan Amendment and has incorporated the Emergency Waiver activity into this FY 2022 MTW Annual Plan.
-The Resolutions for both the FY 2022 Annual Plan and the FY 2021 Annual Plan Amendment are included in Appendix A.
+A Resolution approving the FY 2023 MTW Annual Plan and the MTW Plan Certification of Compliance was adopted by the PHA Board of Commissioners at the December 2021 meeting following the public review process and public hearing.
+The Resolution for the FY 2023 MTW Annual Plan is included in Appendix A.

-A Resolution approving the FY 2022 MTW Annual Plan RAD Significant Amendment was adopted by the PHA Board of Commissioners at the April 2021 meeting, following the public review process and public hearing.
+A Resolution approving the FY 2023 MTW Annual Plan RAD Significant Amendment was adopted by the PHA Board of Commissioners at the May 2022 meeting, following the public review process and public hearing.
 This Resolution is included in Appendix H.